 Faculty and Staff

-Dr. Leah Mawhinney
+Dr. Leah Mawhinney (MD)

-Dr. Mawhinney is a Family Physician and an Adjunct Professor in the Department of Family Medicine at Western University.
-She has a Master’s of Science in Microbiology/Immunology and has completed enhanced clinical training in International Women’s health and Obstetrics through Western University.
+Dr. Mawhinney completed her undergraduate medical training at The University of Toronto and her Family Medicine Residency at McMaster University.
+She also completed her Master’s of Science in Microbiology/Immunology and enhanced skills training in International Women’s health and Obstetrics, both through Western University.
 She is passionate about the health and safety of women and children worldwide and has been involved in research and clinical care internationally, primarily in Zimbabwe.